-Biological Hazard - Bee sting Behavioral Hazard -
+Biological Hazard - Bee sting Human

-Workmen under influence of alcohol

-Violation of procedure

-Not wearing/using PPE’s

-Not concentrating while working
+Human Behavior aspect of operators: Operator nature, alcoholism, casual approach, horse play, use of mobile at workplace, back pain & non usage of PPE?s

 Procedure

 Take clearance from production department of the drive on which work has to be done.

-Hard copy is not mandatory.
-This document is controlled by distribution through Sesa intranet portal.
-If hard copy is to be used, it shall be stamped with seal of Controlled Copy in Red.

-Take shutdown of the particular drive to be attended, from electrical department in the prescribed shutdown slip.
+Take shutdown of the particular drive to be attended, from electrical department in the prescribed shutdown slip with LOTO.

 Ensure the equipment number (nomenclature) mentioned on the shutdown slip and the actual shutdown taken, is the same as that of the required equipment.